Photo by Georg Schroll

 Halloween and Bonfire Night

 Halloween in London is such a fun and fantastic time to visit!
-There are a multitude of spooky events – there’s too many to list here, so watch out for our Halloween events feature – and get your pumpkin ready.
+There are a multitude of spooky events – there’s too many to list here, so get your pumpkin ready.
 Halloween is a big event in the UK, like the U.S. and with a prolific gruesome history there are plenty of ghoulish tales and eerie places to haunt you.
 Mainly, get dressed up and carve that pumpkin, or turnip, a common alternative in the UK.

 Bonfire Night comes straight after on Nov 5th and (rather morbidly!) celebrates the death of Guy Fawkes, but he was plotting to blow up the Houses of Parliament.
 There is usually huge bonfires in various locations and firework displays, however, his birthplace was York, so jump on a train and see the best fall bonfires there – along with his home (which is now a cosy old pub aptly named the Guy Fawkes Inn, opposite York’s crown jewel, The Minster).